 - 1. Remove the adapter plate from the top panel. - 2.
-On the boiler jacket, remove the top panel and ease its lip from under the edge of the bonnet to gain access to the flue collector. - 3.
+On the heater jacket, remove the top panel and ease its lip from under the edge of the bonnet to gain access to the flue collector. - 3.
 Remove the vent collar/stack from the flue collector.
 Do not damage the vent collar/stack during removal. - 4.
-Remove the blank plate from the rear of the jacket. - 5.
+Remove the blank plate from the rear of the heater jacket. - 5.
 Remove the blank plate from the rear section of the flue collector.
 Be careful not to lose the insulation attached to the plate. - 6.
 Apply high temperature sealant and install the blank plate (previously removed from the rear section of the flue collector) on top of the flue collector. - 7.
-Install the blank plate (previously removed from the rear of the boiler jacket) over the stack opening on the top panel of the boiler. - 8.
-Apply high temperature sealant (see Table 6) to vent collar/stack and install on the rear of the flue collector.
+Install the blank plate (previously removed from the rear of the boiler jacket) over the stack opening on the top panel of the boiler.

+- 8. Apply high temperature sealant (see Table 6) to vent/collar stack and install on the rear of the flue collector. - 9.
+Slip the adapter plate over the vent collar/stack and install it onto the rear heater jacket (see Figure 8).